When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Searching for the Perfect Pet

-Maggie wants nothing more than her own puppy.
-She thinks it would finally make her feel more at home in her busy family.
-But when she chooses a cute fur baby, she has a terrible allergic reaction!
-Can Maggie deal with her allergies while finding a perfect pet?
+Maggie wants a puppy more than anything.
+She thinks it will finally make her feel at home in her busy family.
+But when she finally picks a cute fur baby, she has a terrible allergic reaction.

 Product Specs